 - Ensure that you have adequate food, water, clothing and equipment for your trip.

-- Check out our other Trip-Planning Resources for more information.
+- Check out our other Trip-Planning Resources to prepare for a journey on the GDT.

 The GDT is not officially signed and not always an actual trail, sometimes just a wilderness route so at some point, navigation will be a challenge.